ajeetdsouza/blog/content/posts/beating-c-with-70-lines-of-go.md

 type: "post"
 ---

-Chris Penner's recent article, [Beating C with 80 Lines of Haskell](https://chrispenner.ca/posts/wc), has generated quite some controversy over the Internet, and it has since turned into a game of trying to take on the venerable `wc` with different languages:
+Chris Penner's recent article, [*Beating C with 80 Lines of Haskell*](https://chrispenner.ca/posts/wc), has generated quite some controversy over the Internet, and it has since turned into a game of trying to take on the venerable `wc` with different languages:

 - [Ada](http://verisimilitudes.net/2019-11-11)
 - [C](https://github.com/expr-fi/fastlwc/)